 Q: Is there an age requirement?

-A: The STC accepts applicants who have graduated from high school.
-There is no age limit.
-Students who have not graduated high school should apply to the A.C.T.
-Young Conservatory.
+A: The STC accepts applicants who have graduated from high school and are age 18 or older.
+Students who are under age 18 should refer to A.C.T.'s Young Conservatory.
+Students who have not graduated from high school and are over the age of 18 should refer to Studio A.C.T.

 Q: Is the deadline date a received-by deadline or a postmarked-by deadline?